nikasimovich/invsnghtlfe/entries/levitt.md

                     + o                       '               * *   '   </pre>
  I needed to get inside.
 <pre>.      '                                                    +    </pre>
 “Excuse me, sir?”
 I tried politely.
-“Is it alright if I address you sir?” <pre>
+“Is it alright if I address you as sir?” <pre>
 +          '              '                    +'   +     .   </pre>
 He didn't budge.
 I continued anyway.
 <pre>           .
     +      .     o    . . *      </pre>
 “I come alone, and I come in peace?”
 I said, making a quintessential alien joke.
-It doesn’t land.
-I threw caution at the wind for my last chance at redemption.                          .        .           '
+It didn’t land.
+I threw caution to the wind for my last chance at redemption.”                          .        .           '
 <pre>                   .         .  .           *    .          '
                          .              '        '
           .  .*        '       '     +             </pre>